PxTools/PxBuild/validation.md

 - 3) check_showdecimals: ensures that if SHOWDECIMALS is present its value is greater than value for DECIMALS

 #### These could perhaps start by failing if the keywords are present, and be made propperly when we have a real need...
-- 100) ensured the 3 ATTRIBUTE* keywords are ok.
+- 100) ensure the 3 ATTRIBUTE* keywords are ok.